-Traveling with the Lewis and Clark expedition in November 1806, Patrick Gass described the Lake River area downstream from what is now Vancouver as “a beautiful part” of the Columbia River.
-Swans, geese, ducks, cranes, and gulls were plentiful in the area, and access was easy by water.
+A member of the Lewis and Clark expedition in November 1806, Sgt.
+Patrick Gass described the Lake River area downstream from what is now Vancouver as “a beautiful part” of the Columbia River.
+Swans, geese, ducks, cranes and gulls were plentiful, and access was easy by water.

-At first called Shobert’s Landing, the town would later become known as Union Ridge.
-In the last years of the Civil War, many Union veterans had begun to settle in the area.
-So when the settlers founded the area’s first post office in 1873, they called it Union Ridge so as to leave no doubt about their loyalty.
+First called Shobert’s Landing, the town later became known as Union Ridge.
+In the last years of the Civil War, many Union Army veterans settled in the area.
+So when they founded the area’s first post office in 1873, they called it Union Ridge to leave no doubt about their loyalty.

-In 1890, after the town had grown downhill from the ridge, the name of the post office was changed to Ridgefield.
-In the town’s early years steamboats were the most popular way to travel any distance, but the town got a boost in 1903 with construction of a railroad through the community linking Kalama and Vancouver.
-Six years later the city of Ridgefield was incorporated.
+In 1890, after the town had grown downhill from the ridge, the post office name was changed to Ridgefield.
+In the early years, steamboats were the most popular way to travel.
+But the town got a boost in 1903 when a railroad was built through the community to link Kalama and Vancouver.
+Six years later, Ridgefield incorporated.
 Today it is the gateway to the Ridgefield National Wildlife Refuge.

-For more about Ridgefield, visit the Web site at: www.ci.ridgefield.wa.us/.
+For more about Ridgefield, visit the city's website at www.ci.ridgefield.wa.us/.